ramakaalia/ModuleRefinement/Readme.rst

 Output:
     original and refined node membership files, community size files, modularity values and refined modules for different iterations

+Code:
     >import networkx as nx

     >import numpy as np

     >from networkx.algorithms.community import greedy_modularity_communities

     #Read edgelist as a graph using networkx

     >G = nx.read_edgelist("edgelist.tsv", delimiter='\t', nodetype=str)

     >method="louvain"

     >iterations=np.array(list(range(1,6)))

     >resolution=np.arange(1,3,1)

     #note: Iterations should be outer loop and resolution should be inner loop

     >for i in iterations:

     >    for r in resolution:

     >        ref_main(G,method,it=i,g=r,writeorig=True)

 **Requirements**

-The following packages softwares are needed to run this algorithm successfully [] Louvain Community Detection: The python implementation of Louvain algorithm [1] can be installed from pip using pip install python-louvain.
+The following packages softwares are needed to run this algorithm successfully
+    [] Louvain Community Detection: The python implementation of Louvain algorithm [1] can be installed from pip using pip install python-louvain.
 For more details see https://github.com/taynaud/python-louvain .
     [] Networkx
     [] Python3

 **References:**

     [1] Blondel, V. D., Guillaume, J.-L., Lambiotte, R. & Lefebvre, E. Fast unfolding of communities in large networks.
 J. Stat.
 Mech. theory Exp.
 2008, P10008 (2008).
     [2] Clauset, A., Newman, M. E. J. & Moore, C. Finding community structure in very large networks.
 Phys.
 Rev. E 70, 66111 (2004).